Money-saving travel tips for your next adventure.

 All weekdays are not created equal

-Related Article: 9 Ways to Feel Rich, Practice Self Care and Think Beyond Your Wallet
+Related Article: 9 Ways to Feel Rich, Practice Self-Care Beyond Your Wallet

 Early birds and night owls typically secure the cheapest travel costs

 Early morning and late evening trips are usually less expensive than trips scheduled during the middle of the day.
-If time permits, travelers can also receive compensation, credits, upgrades, accommodations and meals.
+Travelers can also receive compensation, credits, upgrades, accommodations, and meals if time permits.
 Be willing to give up a seat on an overbooked carrier in airports, buses, or other public transportation!

 Pack your lunch